JeerasakAnanta/cs_project/README.md

 # Chatbot Document Q&A Intergration OpenAI LLM with techical RAG

 ## Overview 🔎
-- This project showcases the development of an AI chatbot assistant Final Project  with computer Science at <b> RMTUL </b> using large language models (LLMs) and the <b>LangChain framework</b>.
+- This project demonstrates the development of an AI chatbot assistant as part of the Final Project for the Computer Science program at RMTUL.
+It focuses on a chatbot designed for document question and answer (Q&A) using large language models (LLMs) and the LangChain framework.
-- The chatbot integrates the <b> OpenAI API (model gpt-4o-mini)</b> or Local LLM model with (Ollama) eng  Llama  and utilizes the <b> RAG (Retrieval Augmented Generation)</b> method to produce concise summaries from the <b>Vector database (Qdrant)</b>.
+- The chatbot integrates various LLMs, including the OpenAI API (model GPT-4o-mini) and a Local LLM model (Ollama) engaging Llama, and employs the RAG (Retrieval Augmented Generation) method to generate concise summaries from the Vector database (Qdrant).
-- A user-friendly web (WebUI) interface is also included for seamless interaction with the model from  back end FastAPI.
+- A user-friendly web interface (WebUI) has also been developed to facilitate seamless interaction with the model via the FastAPI backend.

 ## 🔑Key Features
 - user-friendly **Web Interface** for interacting with the chatbot